SpeedyGo55/CardStacks/README.md

 hand = Stack.draw(5)
 print(hand)
 ```
-All the functions are documented in
+All the functions are documented in the [Documentation](Documentation.md).

 ## Contributing